Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Discussion

-Interestingly, $\rho_\bh$ seems to be quite independent on the SMBHB mass, while strongly differences are evidenced at varying SMBHB eccentricity, as shown in Figure \ref{f15}.
-We note here that smaller values of $e_\bhb$ leads to steeper $\rho_\bh$, while if the SMBHB moves on a nearly radial orbit, the resulting BHs distribution develop a core extending up to 5 times the initial SMBHB separation.
+The BH distribution slightly changes depending on the BHB eccentricity, as shown in Figure \ref{f15}.
+Smaller $e_\bhb$ values leads to steeper $\rho_\bh$, while a BHB moving on a nearly radial orbit leads to a BHs distribution characterized by a core extending up to 5 times the initial BHB separation.

-The effects of the BH segregation are evident when comparing the BHs cumulative mass distribution, $M_\bh(r)$, which is shown in Figure \ref{f16} for several cases.
-Looking at the top panel of the figure, showing $M_\bh(r)$ assuming different level of segregation, it is evident that an unsegregated population of BHs is characterized by smaller values of $M_\bh(r)$ at distances between 1 and 10 pc from the SMBHB, while the two trends converge both at small and large length scales.
-The bottom panel compares $M_\bh(r)$ in a counter and co-rotating cases, assuming different level of segregation.
-Clearly the GC inclination play a significant role, leading to a more concentrated BH population in the co-rotating case, while the BH segregation seems to not play a significant role in this case.

-Our results suggest that the distribution of compact remnants around the SMBHB can tell something about its orbital properties.
-In this regard, low mass X-ray binaries represents ideal candidates to enlighten the SMBHB surroundings and provide useful insights on the properties of massive galactic nuclei.
-They are usually observed in galactic nuclei and dense star clusters \citep{tauris06} and have sufficiently long time-scales ($\gtrsim 10^9$ yr) to be observed even in old galactic nuclei.
-Moreover, they can be connected to GCs orbital decay as recently shown in several papers \citep{brandt15,abbate17,ASK17,fragione17b}.